 Internxt isn’t the flashiest option on my list, but its solid security features, easy-to-use interface, and generous 10GB of complimentary space make it an attractive option for anyone who isn’t looking for too many extra features.

 - Solid security and privacy features

 - Great customer support

 - Some of the paid plans don’t offer the best value for your money.

 Internxt is the best no-nonsense cloud storage solution on my list.
-It may be lacking in many of the collaboration features and third-party integrations that other cloud storage providers offer, but if this isn’t a problem for you, Internxt is a solid cloud storage provider that gets the job done and gives you a generous 10GB of storage for free.
+It may be lacking in many of the features for collaboration and third-party integrations that other providers offer, but if this isn’t a problem for you, Internxt is a solid cloud storage provider that gets the job done and gives you a generous 10GB of storage for free.